The 50 Best Marriage Tips Of All Time, From 50 Marriage Experts

 "Every time you open your mouth to complain about something — whether it's the food, the service, the movie, the weather, whatever — some part of your partner feels they are failing because you aren't having a great time.
 Men are happiest when they can please their woman (and vice versa)!
 Save the full critique for your friends and, in the meantime, let your partner see the best in you." — Delaine Moore, dating and relationship coach

-"When it gets hard in a relationship, our tendency is to protect ourselves, to retreat, to 'lean out.'
+"When it gets hard in a relationship, we tend to protect ourselves, to retreat, to 'lean out.'
 Leaning out when your partner reaches out creates distance and dissonance.
-If instead you 'lean in' to the uncomfortable feelings, to the unknown and your own vulnerability, and meet your partner, you can actually strengthen your relationship through the struggles you face together." — Christine Arylo, life coach
+If instead you 'lean in' to the uncomfortable feelings, to the unknown and your vulnerability, and meet your partner, you can strengthen your relationship through the struggles you face together." — Christine Arylo, life coach

 "Don't try to change them." — Ellen Hartson